 Next, push one of the skates and keep the other one straight as it glides – as if you are on a skateboard.
 Do the same with the other foot.

 While you stride, ensure that your strides are diagonally pushing outwards where each stride should be perpendicular to the previous one.
 Do not stride with your skates in a straight direction as this will absorb your energy and reduce the speed.
 When you stride diagonally, you get a carving motion that increases your speed.
+The same goes for skating backward.
+Make sure that your hockey pants are not too long and don’t restrict your movement.

 Roller skating can be exhausting (though fun) so you need to push through even when your body feels tired.
-It is common for many beginners to feel not only physical but mental pain in their roller skating sessions.
+It is common for many beginners to feel not only physical but mental pain in their skating sessions.
 While it is natural to feel tired due to the strides, the whole point is not to let that feeling reduce your speed and enthusiasm, conquer it, and continue moving forward.

-Endurance drills help you in getting the focus you need to roller skate for a long interval.
+Endurance drills help you in getting the focus you need to skate for a long interval.
 You can enroll in either endurance training programs, or do them on your own by practicing speed skating.

 Set benchmarks for yourself and each time you are out skating, push a little harder and try going faster.
 Give yourself competition and challenges.
 Every time you beat your previous “best” performance, you are going one step faster and getting one step better.

 With proper skating techniques and endurance drills, you can skate at a greater pace for a longer duration.
-Also, whether it is frame, bearings, or wheels – do not be afraid of upgrading your roller skates as they bring in better speed and hence a greater performance.
+Also, whether it is frame, bearings, or wheels – do not be afraid of upgrading your roller skates as they bring in better top speed and hence a greater performance.